 - Pick a Humongous Entertainment game.
 Any game.
 Except maybe the Backyard Sports games.
 They referred to these as "click points".

 - The "Animated Storybooks" series from Disney Interactive were this—they took story versions of various Disney properties and combined them with these various animations, plus a few simple mini-games.
-A few had larger "secondary" games, such as a Little Mermaid game that also included a coloring book/storybook maker.
+A few had larger "secondary" games, such as a The Little Mermaid game that also included a coloring book/storybook maker.

 - This was the entire plot of Toonland with Howie Mandel.

 - Cyan's early games Cosmic Osmo and The Manhole.
 The only goal is to explore as much of each game's quirky universe as you can find.